rhythmcao/text-to-sql-astormer/README.md

 ## Acknowledgements

-We would like to thank Tao Yu, Yusen Zhang and Bo Pang for running evaluations on our submitted models.
-We are also grateful to the flexible semantic parser [TranX](https://github.com/pcyin/tranX) that inspires our works.
+We are grateful to the flexible semantic parser [TranX](https://github.com/pcyin/tranX) that inspires our works.